-Senate Dems remove D.C. marijuana, abortion riders in spending plan, but hurdles remain
+Senate Democrats remove D.C. marijuana, abortion riders in spending plan, but hurdles remain

 An additional hurdle is that President Biden kept the marijuana budget rider in place in his own budget proposal unveiled in May, which may not necessarily encourage moderate Democrats to fight for its removal in the Senate if Republicans choose to make it an issue.

-Biden did, however, propose removing the D.C. abortion rider, along with the broader Hyde amendment that has prohibited the use of federal funds to subsidize abortions for low-income people.
+Biden did, however, propose removing the D.C. abortion rider, along with the broader Hyde Amendment that has prohibited the use of federal funds to subsidize abortions for low-income people.